danniliustat/bigcare/README.md

   > 👉 **macOS needs to authorize programs before use:**
   >
   > When you try to call PLINK or IMPUTE2 with the above commands, you might get a pop-up window with the following message `“plink” cannot be opened because the developer cannot be verified`.(Fig1) Select "Cancel" and we will authorize PLINK and IMPUTE2 first.
 Please go to macOS "System Settings"->"Privacy & Security", and scroll down until you see a message `"plink" was blocked from use because it is not from an identified developer`.(Fig2) Click "Allow Anyway" and you will be prompt to enter your Mac username and password.
-Click "Unlock" and then"Allow Anyway" again, and the previous message will disappear.
+Click "Unlock" and then "Allow Anyway" again, and the previous message will disappear.
 Then try to run the same codes again in RStudio Terminal.
 You will get another pop-up window saying `macOS cannot verify the developer of “plink”.
-Are you sure you want to open it?`,(Fig3) select "Open" then you can see PLINK or IMPUTE2 commands options show up in Terminal.
+Are you sure you want to open it?`,(Fig3) select "Open" then you can see PLINK or IMPUTE2 commands options shown up in Terminal.

 Fig1.
 Pop-up window when you try to run program for the first time|  Fig2.
 Authorize program in System Settings| Fig3.
-Second pop-up window when you run it again after authorize
+Second pop-up window when you run it again after authorization
 :-------------------------:|:-------------------------:|:-------------------------:
 ![pop-up1](./image/popup1.png)  |![auth](./image/auth.png)|  ![popup2](./image/popup2.png)

 - **For Windows users**: You can **ONLY** run PLINK program codes.
-  PLINK installation file for Windows can be found in "/bigcare/Tools/PLINK/plink_win64_20230116.zip".
-Unzip "plink_win64_20230116.zip" with right click->"Extract All..." and a folder "plink_win64_20230116" will be created.
-The PLINK program file "plink.exe" is within this folder.
+  PLINK installation file for Windows can be found in "/bigcare-main/Tools/PLINK/plink_win64_20230116.zip".
+Unzip "plink_win64_20230116.zip" with right click->"Extract All..." and a folder "plink_win64_20230116" will be created.(Double clicking the folder won't unzip it.
+You have to extract it into an unzipped folder. ) The PLINK program file "plink.exe" is within this folder.
 You can call PLINK program in RStudio Terminal by specifying the absolute path to this "plink.exe" file: `/path/to/bigcare-main/Tools/PLINK/plink_win64_20230116/plink.exe`.
 An example of codes in RStudio Terminal is as below:
   ```
   cd /path/to/bigcare-main
   ./Tools/PLINK/plink_win64_20230116/plink.exe --help
   ```
-**Note: Windows users can run PLINK ONLY in RStudio Terminal, but not in Powershell.
+**Note: Windows users can run PLINK in RStudio Terminal ONLY, but not in Powershell.
 For other Bash codes, please still use "Windows Powershell" app.**